wpsharks/comet-cache/quick-cache/readme.txt

 	</IfModule>

 If your installation of Apache does not have `mod_deflate` installed.
 You can also enable gzip compression using PHP configuration alone.
 In your `php.ini` file, you can simply add the following line anywhere: `zlib.output_compression = on`

-= How can I serve a different set of cache files to iPhone users? = Set your MD5 Version Salt to the following:

-	(stripos($_SERVER['HTTP_USER_AGENT'], 'iphone') !== FALSE) ?
-'IPHONES' : '')

-This effectively creates two versions of the cache.
-When iPhones are detected, Quick Cache will prepend `IPHONES` to the `HTTP_HOST.REQUEST_URI`, before it generates the MD5 hash for storage.

-= How can I serve a different set of cache files based on a cookie? = Set your MD5 Version Salt to the following:

-	(!empty($_COOKIE['my_cookie']) && stripos($_COOKIE['my_cookie'], 'BlueLizards') !== FALSE) ?
-'BlueLizards' : '')

-This effectively creates two versions of the cache.
-When `my_cookie` contains `BlueLizards`, Quick Cache will prepend `BlueLizards` to the `HTTP_HOST.REQUEST_URI`, before it generates the MD5 hash for storage.
-Another, even simpler way to handle this, would be to use the value of a specific cookie to generate multiple variations of the cache.
-So instead of the ternary expression shown above, you would simply set your Version Salt to:

-`(string)@$_COOKIE['my_cookie']`

-The value of `$_COOKIE['my_cookie']` is what would be used as your Version Salt.
-It would even be OK if `$_COOKIE['my_cookie']` was equal to an empty string.
-In that case the default version of the cache would be used.

 = I'm a plugin developer.
 How can I prevent certain files from being cached? =
 	define('QUICK_CACHE_ALLOWED', FALSE); // The easiest way.